jinwei14/Final-Year-Project-Unity-University-Theme-game/README.md

 5.using machine learning to train the AI entity make prediction of the user's next moment location.

 This project got a really bad result for not matching the initially goal and intension.
-So that I decided to polish the game during summer.
+Bad people and bad thing are happenging evey single day.Something you can not avoid it, accepted it and keep pushing yourself.
+Sometime you just need a little courge in yourself and keep moving on.

 This version was finished in 1 week.
 Mobile version and WebGL version will come up in the summer